mdi-group/mdi-group.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-**Materials Design and Informatics Syndicate (MDIS)** is a research collective, working to accelerate develoment of new green energy materials.
+**Materials Design and Informatics Group (MDIG)** is a research collective, working to accelerate develoment of new green energy materials.
 We are based at Queen Mary Univeristy of London in the School of Engineering and Materials Science.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+We use a combination of data-driven methods (such as neural networks and Bayesian statistics) and quantum mechanics calculations to design new materials on computers and to help accelerate the exerpimental characterisation of materials.
+We work with other academics, national facilities and companies.